Extra pearls in graph theory: Wolf, goat, and cabbage

 \parit{Solution.} Let us denote the farmer by $*$, the river by ${\parallel}$ the wolf by $w$, the goat by $g$, and the cabbage by $c$.
 For example, $wc{\parallel}{*}g$ means that the wolf and cabbage are on the left bank of the river and the goat with the farmer are on the right bank.

 {

 The starting position is $wgc{*}{\parallel}$; that is, everyone is on the left bank.
-The following graph describes all possible positions which can be achieved; each edge is labeled by the transported purchase.
+The following graph describes all possible positions that can be achieved; each edge is labeled by the transported purchase.

 }